-A guide to Editorial and Commentary
+OPINION EXCHANGE | A guide to Editorial and Commentary

 We welcome commentaries from readers.
 Submissions should be no more than 700 words.
 They must be exclusive to the Star Tribune.
 All must include the author's real, legal name.
 Rebuttals to other articles become the property of the Star Tribune and may be republished in any format.

-To submit a commentary online, go to tinyurl.com/submit-commentary
+To submit a commentary online, go to tinyurl.com/submit-commentary or email opinion@startribune.com.

-Pulitzer Prize-winning cartoonist Steve Sack has entertained, informed and provoked Star Tribune opinion section readers since 1981.

-Sack’s style is unique and his point of view is clear.
-He can be laugh-out-loud funny one day and sadly reflective the next.
-Steve typically does five cartoons a week, and his year-end "Best of Sack" remains one of our most popular annual features.

-On days when Sack does not appear, the Star Tribune chooses works from a variety of nationally syndicated cartoonists.
+Star Tribune Opinion chooses works from a variety of nationally syndicated cartoonists to publish online and in print.

-Sack is, first and foremost, a journalist, and he takes his craft seriously.
-He reads and watches the news with the eye of a reporter, and his cartoons reflect his thorough understanding of complex people and issues.
-Even those who disagree with Sack’s take often admit to being loyal followers.

-"I wish I understood the process better.
-Or maybe it's good that I don't," Sack once said of his work.
-"In my crazy way, this is my form of art.
-Basically, I draw these for myself.
-They have to interest me, an expression of how I look at the world, either how it is and how I don't like it, or how it is and how I want to change it."

 Social media

-Get the latest links to commentary and Pulitzer Prize-winner Steve Sack’s political cartoons by following @StribOpinion on Twitter.
+Get the latest links to commentary and political cartoons by following @StribOpinion on X (formerly Twitter).
 Or, you can like Star Tribune Opinion on Facebook at www.facebook/StribOpinion.
-Editorial board members on Twitter include:
+Editorial board members on X include:

 Scott Gillespie @stribgillespie